sheldonkhall/ldbc-snb/README.md

 ``` 100 ```

-You can visualise a Graql query by using the [MindmapsDB visualiser](http://localhost:4567/#/shell).
+You can visualise a Graql query by using the [Grakn visualiser](http://localhost:4567/#/shell).
 Make a query and Submit it to see the result.

 ## Generating your own dataset